Identifying growth KPIs that are leading indicators of product success

 The most successful companies set themselves apart by how sophisticated they are in defining their KPIs.
 They assess themselves at multiple levels, using Summary KPIs for a snapshot of digital health, in addition to Growth KPIs for a leading indication of long-term product success.

 To take the active usage example one step further, what series of behaviors defines users who are likely to stay around in the long run?
 Acquisition can be quite expensive, and the easiest customers to retain and monetize are the ones you already have.

-If we go back to the lemonade stand, understanding total weekly customers was helpful, but not enough.
+Let’s go back to the lemonade stand.
+Understanding total weekly customers was helpful, but not enough.
 It didn’t reflect the level of customer engagement and repeat business, which are the keys to sustainable growth.

 Turning a metric into something you can analyze

 In order to improve a metric, you need to understand how it’s trending at any moment.
 Step one is to define the Growth KPI in your analytics tool.
 Usually, this is done through a cohort or segment builder by specifying behaviors and time constraints that qualify someone as an “active user.”
 The same applies to other metrics categories like engagement, activation, and so on.

 Step two is to build a clear visualization of KPI performance over time.
 That way, if your boss stops by your desk, you can tell her exactly how many people ordered 3 or more glasses of lemonade in the past 7 days.
 You can even go one step further and share that the number is up 24% from last week, which is up 15% from the week before that.

 You can read more about this process with our guide to growth through segmentation (focused on lifecycle analysis to understand your users).

 It’s hard to imagine not having this type of insight, right?

 You may be surprised to hear that Mixpanel is the only user analytics solution that enables you to plot a line chart of custom, multidimensional growth KPIs with frequency and time-based dimensions—and view your exact performance at any point in time.